uadmin/uadmin-docs/_build/html/_sources/api/language_functions.rst.txt

 -------------------------
 `Back To Top`_

+.. code-block:: go

+    func GetDefaultLanguage() Language

 GetDefaultLanguage returns the default language by code from the Language model.

-Function:

-.. code-block:: go

-    func() uadmin.Language

 Suppose Vietnamese is the default language with the code "vi" in the Language model.